Left-arm unorthodox spin

-Left-arm unorthodox spin, also known as slow left-arm wrist spin, is a type of spin bowling in the sport of cricket.
-Left-arm unorthodox spin bowlers use wrist spin to spin the ball, and make it deviate, or 'turn' from left to right after pitching.
+Left-arm unorthodox spin, also known as slow left-arm wrist spin and chinaman, is a type of spin bowling in the sport of cricket.
+Left-arm unorthodox spin bowlers use wrist spin to spin the ball and make it deviate from left to right after pitching.
 The direction of turn is the same as that of a traditional right-handed off spin bowler, although the ball will usually turn more sharply due to the spin being imparted predominantly by the wrist.

-Some left-arm unorthodox bowlers also bowl what has historically been referred to as a chinaman, the equivalent of a googly, or 'wrong'un', which turns from right to left on the pitch.
-The ball turns away from the right-handed batsman, as if the bowler were an orthodox left-arm spinner.
+Some left-arm unorthodox bowlers also bowl the left-arm equivalent of a googly or a 'wrong'un' and the ball ends up turning from right to left on the pitch, going away from a right-handed batsman as if the bowler were an orthodox left-arm spinner.

 Notable left-arm unorthodox spin bowlers

 The first cricketer known to bowl the style of delivery was 19th-century South African bowler Charlie Llewellyn.
 Llewellyn toured North America with Bernard Bosanquet, the originator of the googly delivery, and it is likely that Llewellyn learned the googly-style of delivery from him, bowling it with his left-arm.

 Among noted players who have bowled the delivery are Denis Compton, who originally bowled orthodox slow-left arm deliveries but developed left-arm wrist spin, taking most of his 622 first-class wickets using the delivery.
 Chuck Fleetwood-Smith used the delivery in the 1930s, including in his 10 Test matches.
 Although better known for fast bowling and orthodox slow left-arm, Garfield Sobers could also use it to good effect.
 In cricket's modern era, Australian Brad Hogg brought the delivery to wider notice and had one of the most well-disguised wrong'uns.
 Kuldeep Yadav, who debuted for India in March 2017, bowls left-arm wrist spin, and Paul Adams played 45 Test matches and 24 One-day internationals for South Africa between 1995 and 2004 using the delivery.
 Michael Bevan and Dave Mohammed are also considered to be "among the better known" bowlers to use the style.

 In 2021 The Guardian claimed that Kuldeep, Tabraiz Shamsi of South Africa and the Afghan bowler Noor Ahmad were "probably the foremost left-arm wrist-spinners in world cricket", while in 2022 Michael Rippon was reported as "the first specialist left-arm wristspinner" to play for New Zealand.
-In the women's game, Kary Chan of Hong Kong uses left-arm wrist spin deliveries.
+In the women's game, Kary Chan of Hong Kong and Millie Taylor of England bowl left-arm wrist spin deliveries.

 Instances of left-arm unorthodox spinners taking a ten-wicket haul in a Test match are rare.
 Examples include Chuck Fleetwood-Smith against England in 1936–37, Michael Bevan against the West Indies in 1996–97, and Paul Adams against Bangladesh in 2002–03.